openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ### Persisting VM IP addresses during the migration

-OpenShift already features the ability of providing persistent IP addresses for layer2 **secondary** networks.
+OpenShift already features the ability of providing persistent IP addresses for layer2 **secondary** user defined networks.
 It relies on the [IPAMClaim CRD](https://github.com/k8snetworkplumbingwg/ipamclaims/blob/48c5a915da3b67f464a4e52fa50dbb3ef3547dcd/pkg/crd/ipamclaims/v1alpha1/types.go#L23) to "tie" the allocation of the IP address to the VM.
-In short, OpenShift Virtualization creates an `IPAMClaim` resource for each interface in the VM the user wants to be persistent, and KubeVirt instructs the CNI plugin of which claim to use to persist the IP for the VM using an attribute defined in the k8snetworkplumbingwg network-selection-elements (the `k8s.v1.cni.cncf.io/networks` annotation).
+In short, OpenShift Virtualization creates an `IPAMClaim` resource for each interface in the VM the user wants to be persistent, and then instructs the CNI plugin of which claim to use to persist the IP for the VM using an attribute defined in the k8snetworkplumbingwg network-selection-elements (the `k8s.v1.cni.cncf.io/networks` annotation).
 This protocol is described in depth